wadpac/GGIR/docs/news/index.md

 - Fixed bug re. storefolderstructure=TRUE causing 2 variables to drop in g.report.part4 if storefolderstructure=TRUE.

-- g.intensitygradient enabled to handle absense of data.
+- g.intensitygradient enabled to handle absence of data.

 - tidied up some of the redundant or even confusiong information printer to the console